razie/diesel/diesel/README.md

 Rules, flows, actors and microservices.

-Think of Amazon Lambda... then take all the complexity out of setting it up, allow creating the "lambdas" in real-time with a descriptive DSL, add configuration, versioning, hosting and continuous testing and deployment and you'll get a good picture of what this is.

 Add on-prem support and multi-vendor integration

 ## Rules and workflows

-A simple asynchronous, message-oriented workflow framework, layered on top of akka actors.
+A simple asynchronous, message-oriented workflow framework, driven by rules and layered on top of akka actors.

 This is a generic rules-based engine which can be used in a variety of scenarios, not just workflow processing, but also like a "message broker" or "decomposition" or other.
 Relies on a simple DSL to define rules and an engine to interpret them.
 The DSL has only a few constructs.

 ```
 $when home.guest_arrived(name) => lights.on